-In addition to internal inspections, public authority inspections are carried out, mostly unannounced.
-In 2023, 511 inspections were carried out at 334 facilities (for more details, see page 45 of the 2023 Mission Committee report).
+In addition to internal controls, controls by public authorities are carried out, mostly unannounced.
+In 2024, 622 inspections were carried out at 395 sites (see page 52 of the 2024 Sustainability Report for more details).

-Independent certifications
+Independant certifications

-The Spanish and Italian subsidiaries are ISO 9001 certified.
-This standard defines the principles of quality management, including a strong customer focus, management motivation and commitment, a process driven approach and continuous improvement.
+Subsidiaries in Spain and Italy are ISO 9001 certified.
+This standard defines the principles of quality management, including a strong customer focus, management motivation and commitment, a process approach and continuous improvement.